Junior Rangers Youth Jobs

 - Social Security Number: All City of Boulder employees must have a social security number before they begin work.
 Please file a number if you do not already have one.
 Cards may be obtained from the Social Security administration office (1-800-772-1213 FREE).

-All applicants who complete an application within set deadlines are eligible for hire.
-A complete application includes a personal (not school or parent) email address, detailed answers to application questions, a reference form submitted on the applicant’s behalf, and attendance at an in-person interview.
+- In order to be considered to be a Junior Ranger, all applicants must submit an application with a personal (not school or parent) email address, detailed answers to application questions, and a reference form submitted on the applicant’s behalf.
 We understand that government applications can be cumbersome, but do your best to fill it out as thoroughly as possible with the information you have (i.e. if you don’t have a Driver’s License Number because you’re not old enough to drive, that’s ok!).
 We know that this is the first time many of our Junior Ranger Team Member applicants are applying for a job, and we take that into consideration.

 - Applicants are prioritized based on application completeness, personal motivation and enthusiasm for the job, availability for job dates, previous team performance and applicable experience.
 Candidates who have completed an in-person interview will be notified via email of their selection status (either “Offered” or “Waitlisted”) by early May, 2020.
 Each year we receive many more applications than we can accommodate.
 If you are unable to accept a position offered to you for some reason, please inform us promptly so that we may offer your place to someone who can.